A word of warning

 - Both of the attempters were fine until after adaptation stage 1.
 However, they quickly struggled with endless sleep debts; this caused them to wake up from SWS or REM very often and feel incredibly awful and irritated.

 Therefore, no matter how much strategy or willpower you have, your sleep debt will get to you.
 Eventually, you will not be able to power through.
 Waking up every 20 minutes will not lead to restful sleep nor will it provide the amount of SWS and REM you need.

 Alternating DC1 and E2

 - Specification: changing number of cores and naps

 - Mechanics: increasing and decreasing sleep block lengths on an alternating basis

-- Fundamental rule broken: staying consistent with the sleep times throughout the week on a reducing polyphasic schedule
+- Ignoring fundamental rule: Staying consistent with the sleep times throughout the week on a reducing polyphasic schedule

 - Proposed by: Edgarvny